Bill Arnsparger: Miami University

 After graduating, Arnsparger remained at Miami to begin his coaching career as an assistant under Hayes for the 1950 season.
 Miami went 9-1 and were Mid-American Conference champions.

 Ohio State

 Woody Hayes was hired as the head coach of the Ohio State Buckeyes in 1951 and brought Arnsparger with him from Miami to serve as the Buckeyes' line coach, a position he held through the 1954 season.

 Kentucky

 In 1954, Arnsparger re-connected with his high school coach Blanton Collier, who had been hired as head football coach at the University of Kentucky in Lexington, Kentucky.
-Arnsparger was hired as an assistant at Kentucky and remained there for the eight years until Collier was fired on January 2, 1962.
-During the 1959 season, he was joined on the coaching staff by a young coach who had served at the University of Virginia the previous year.
+Arnsparger was hired as defensive line coach at Kentucky and remained there for the eight years until Collier was fired on January 2, 1962.
+During the 1959 season, Kentucky hired a new secondary coach who had served at the University of Virginia the previous year.
 That coach was Don Shula, with the two coaches forging a strong bond that would tie them for much of the next quarter century.